.303 British Ammo

 Hunting

-• Effective for medium to large game hunting
+• Suitable for medium to large game hunting

 Target Shooting and Competition

-• Highly sought after by collectors of military firearms
+• Essential for collectors of British and Commonwealth military firearms

-• Valuable for studying and preserving military history
+• Valuable for preserving and demonstrating historical firearms

 To understand the .303 British's place in the rifle world, it's helpful to compare it to similar cartridges.
 Click on each comparison to see more details: